helrond/songs/_posts/2023-12-04-i_can_see_for_miles.md

   I can see for miles<br />
 </div>

-On a roof nearby her uncle has a farm
+On a roof nearby there is a farm
 A flock of pigeons and some hens
 They strut around like they own the town
 They don't know how it's gonna ends